-The viewpoints can be found at overlooks along the Scenic Drive, at spots along the rim trail in The Amphitheater and along the hiking the trails where you get a close-up view of the stone structures.
+The viewpoints can be found at overlooks along the Scenic Drive, at spots along the rim trail in The Amphitheater and along some Bryce Canyon hikes where you get a close-up view of the stone structures.

 When visiting Bryce Canyon, we recommend you begin by driving 18 miles to Rainbow Point at the end of the Scenic Drive.

 All the scenic overlooks are on the east side.
 If you start at Rainbow Point, you can avoid left turns on the busy road.
 You can instead stop at each pullout on your right.

 Rainbow Point is a good introduction to Bryce Canyon.
 The scenery and geological formations dramatically change as you drive north.
 Completing the scenic drive at the Amphitheater viewpoints is a spectacular sight!

 Rainbow & Yovimpa Points